Ghostopheles/bnet-toolbox/README.md

 - `update <agent_uid>`: Updates a product
 - `products`: Lists the currently installed products
 - `sessions`: Lists active game sessions
+- `repair`: Requests repair of an installed product
+- `hardware`: Returns some hardware information

 > [!TIP]
 > The product IDs that Agent uses (agent_uids) are not the same as those that TACT uses.
 Most of the IDs will end up being the same, but some won't match.